mvac7/fR3eL_VDP_TMS9918A_Lib/docs/HOWTO.md

 C Library functions to work with the TMS9918A/28A/29A video processor.

-This library is designed to develop applications for MSX computers in any of the different environments available (ROM, MSXDOS or MSXBASIC), using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+This library is designed to develop applications for MSX computers in any of the different environments available (ROM, MSX-DOS or MSX BASIC), using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 It is optimized to offer the highest possible speed when using the TMS9918A VDP, especially in functions that work with data blocks (FillVRAM, CopyToVRAM and CopyFromVRAM).
 Fast read/write functions (FastVPOKE and FastVPEEK) have been added, which access the next used video memory cell.